 3) Become a Kind Person

 Yes, some will reject and scorn you for developing a conscience.
 Sadly, some greedy, prejudiced, and biased people find their way into positions of power.
 Don’t let this deter you from making the world a better place.
 Become a kind person.
 It is a legacy that touches the lives of many people.
-This will result in a more humanist centered mindset.
-A humanist mindset will help us to make a positive impact on the world.
+This will result in a more humanist-centered mindset.
+Cultivating a humanist mindset is the best thing you can do for the world.

 Losing My Faith ― Overcoming Fear